venigallasivasrinivas/venigallasivasrinivas6.github.io/README.md

 The fifth-generation MacBook Pro, released in November 2019, returned to a scissor-mechanism keyboard.
 The initial 16-inch model with a screen set in narrower bezels was followed by a 13-inch model in May 2020.

-In November 2020, Apple released an updated 13-inch model based on Apple silicon processors. the end
+In November 2020, Apple released an updated 13-inch model based on Apple silicon processors. the end.